JohhannasReyn/Lensort/README.md

 ## Key Bindings

 Lensort doesn't include default key bindings to avoid conflicts with other plugins.
-However, you can easily set up custom key bindings if you'd like to quickly sort lines by length.
+However, you can easily set up custom key bindings if you'd like by opening the included keymap files included with this package, and either copy the contents over to your keymap file and removing the comments, or by editing the comments in place and saving the changes to the packaged folder.

 ### Suggested Key Bindings

-You can use the following key bindings by uncommenting them in the provided keymap files (`Default (Windows).sublime-keymap`, `Default (Linux).sublime-keymap`, `Default (OSX).sublime-keymap`):
+You can use the suggested key bindings by uncommenting them in the provided keymap file specific to your OS:

+`Default (Windows).sublime-keymap`
+`Default (Linux).sublime-keymap`
+`Default (OSX).sublime-keymap`

-They are in the zipped directory 'Lensort.sublime-package', extract the file for your OS and save it to the `..\Packages\User` directory that is in the `Sublime Text` directory that plugins are installed.
+They are in this zipped directory: 'Lensort.sublime-package', either open the file for your OS and save its contents to keymap file found in your `..\Packages\User` directory located in your `Sublime Text's` installation directory, or uncomment the section inplace and commit the changes directly to the Lensort package.

 Just in case you get lost, here's a map:

 ../Sublime Text/Installed Packages/Lensort.sublime-package <-- where this plugin is installed, (i.e. you are here)
   |-other stuff
-  |-Packages/User/Default (Your OS).sublime-keymap <-- where the keybinding file gets saved =)
+  |-Packages/User/Default (<Your OS>).sublime-keymap <-- where the keybinding file gets saved =)

 ```json
 [